axisgroup/design-process/1-Understand/Methods/observation.md

+## Observation

+#### What is it?
 When a user demonstrates the process of using a report or an app, the designer needs to understand the user's thought process, observe the chain of actions, and identify any gaps or pain points.

+#### Why do you use it?
+It provides an insight into the user's current workflow and helps identify pain points and advantages of what they currently use.

+#### When to do it?
+Obervation can be part of a user interview or can be set up as a seperate session.
+Remind the user to bring any existing material they use.
+This could be reports, a BI tool, excel files, word docs etc.

+#### How to do it?
+Observe the user interact with a report or application.
+Here are some example questions that can help with observation

 * What is the first thing you look at?
 * What does it measure?